Nginx - OpenTelemetry Collector

 Visitor Locationsβ

 The Nginx - Visitor Locations dashboard provides a high-level view of Nginx visitor geographic locations both worldwide and in the United States.
 Dashboard panels also show graphic trends for visits by country over time and visits by US region over time.
+Use this dashboard to gain insights into geographic locations of your user base.
+This is useful for resource planning in different regions across the globe.

 Visitor Traffic Insightβ